-The information on the Company's share capital including numbers of shares outstanding, details of any conversion features, number of shares issuable on conversion of stock options and warrants, etc. are detailed in the Company's audited consolidated financial statements for the year ended December 31, 2020.
-The number of common shares outstanding as of the date of this report on August 30, 2021 is 38,647,485 shares.
+The information on the Company's share capital including numbers of shares outstanding, details of any conversion features, number of shares issuable on conversion of stock options and warrants, etc. are detailed in the Company's consolidated financial statements for the year ended December 31, 2021.
+The number of common shares outstanding as of the date of this report on April 29, 2022 is 38,647,485 shares.